sunpy/sunpy/doc/source/guide/acquiring_data/database.rst

 4. Removing entries
 -------------------
+``database.remove()`` can be used to remove database entries from the SunPy database.
+It takes a ``tables.DatabaseEntry`` object as argument.

-Let's imagine we want to only have database entries which have some observation time saved.
-To remove all entries where the value of both ``observation_time_start`` and ``observation_time_end`` is None, one simply iterates over the database and uses the :meth:`Database.remove` method to remove those where the just described predicate is true:
+For example, let us imagine we want to only have database entries which have some observation time saved.
+To remove all entries where the value of both ``observation_time_start`` and ``observation_time_end`` is None, one can simply iterate over the database and uses the :meth:`Database.remove` method to remove those where the just described predicate is true:

     >>> for database_entry in database: